namelivia/trajon/README.md

 # Trajon

-Just a simple image gallery
+Just an example image gallery using Laravel + S3 + Pomerium for authentication.

 ## Usage
 Clone this repository.

 Run `docker-compose up --build`.

-On your web browser navigate to `http://localhost` and navigate through the app.
+More instructions to come...